 - List of properties with no air conditioning system in San Diego, CA

 - List of potential accessory dwelling unit (ADU) opportunities in Los Angeles, CA on single-story properties 2,500 square feet or less where the lot size is over 7,500 square feet

 Using ownership details and demographic information is one of the most powerful ways to refine lists that is unique to PropertyRadar.
 Ownership and demographic information allow you to tailor your message to better connect with the recipient.
 Would you market to an out-of-state landlord that owns 50 properties the same way you’d market to an owner-occupant over the age of 65?
 No!

 PropertyRadar is one of the only tools that give you the power of demographic details and over one billion pre-appended emails and phone numbers so you can launch multichannel marketing campaigns.
-We also provide vacant property and vacant mailing address data.
+We also provide the ability for you to find and build lists of vacant properties and vacant mailing addresses.
 A vacant property is one where the US Post Office has labeled a property as unable to receive mail.
 PropertyRadar takes it one step further by letting you know if the owner’s mailing address is also listed as undeliverable by the US Post Office.

 Lists by ownership type examples: